- 1 Top 5 Best TVs for Gaming Compared

 WHY WE LIKE IT: The Insignia NS-43DF710NA19 is a fantastic TV for gaming that delivers an incredible 4K and HDR display that features over 8 million pixels for the ultimate gaming experience.
 It also features Alexa integration and an easy-to-use UI that gives you more access to streaming options and live TV.

 This Insignia 4K Fire TV boasts the best 4K display on our list.
 With amazing visuals that deliver crisp colors and relatively deep blacks, this TV creates a truly immersive gaming experience for you.
 Perhaps the best aspect of this TV is its seamless integration with Amazon services so you can get your favorite streaming services along with your gaming setup.
 This is an awesome addition for a quick break between gaming sessions.
+Plus you’re getting one of the best 4k TVs at a price point that won’t break the bank.

 While the Insignia Fire 4K gaming TV doesn’t necessarily offer the best contrast ratio of the lot, nor the brightest display, it still offers a stunning picture that makes games really pop.
 We recommend using the TV in darker rooms so as to experience the best picture quality and color.
 Using the Insignia is also really easy.
 Its UI is streamlined and efficient so you would have a hard time getting lost in settings or controls.